lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==

+= 3.0.7 =
+New feature: Added the videos thumbnails in the plug-in options page.

 = 3.0.6 =
 New feature: Added a new option to set the background video on all pages.